Managing Autoscaling Volumes

 Once autoscaling is activated for a volume, AutoScaler begins to copy the data from the original EBS volume to new, right-sized Datafy-managed volumes (see How AutoScaler Works for more details).

-The progress of the activaiton is indicated next to the AutoScale toggle of the volume, and in the optimization actions log in the Reports page.
+The progress of the activation is indicated next to the AutoScale toggle of the volume, and in the optimization actions log in the Reports page.
 The time this takes depends on the amount of data on the volume and the volume's IOPS and throughput.
 Your applications continue running normally throughout - Datafy always gives precedence to your application's I/O over the activation process.

 Datafy offers different migration configurations optimized for different volume sizes and usage patterns.
 Contact us to discuss the best configuration for your environment.